koushikjoshi/ClipDropClone/README.md

 ## Built With
 - Android Studio - The mobile development platform used
-- Kotlin - The programming language used
+- Kotlin - The programming language used to build the android app
+- Python - Programming language used to build the Flask app
 - ClipDrop API - The API used to remove the background from the images

 ### Libraries:

 #### Python:
-- Python Flask - for to communicate between the app and the PC
+- Python Flask - to communicate between the app and the PC
 - PIL

 #### Android: